danielorn/aks-keda-win-container-hack/part1/README.md

 ### Create the dockerfile

-A Dockerfile for building the application and creating the final image can be found
+A [Dockerfile](src/Dockerfile) for building the application and creating the final image can be found in the [src/](src/) directory

 This Dockerfile sets up a multistage build where the application is built in the first stage and the runtime environment is prepared in the second stage.
-The final image contains only the necessary runtime dependencies and the built application, which helps to keep the image size small and the build process efficient.
+Take some time to familiarize yourself with the Dockerfile content.
 Below is a detailed summary of the provided Dockerfile

 #### Escape Directive